18 Things I Found Just About Tolerable In 2018

 You’re doing amazing, sweetie.

 (FYI: might want to check out Thomasina Miers’ guac recipe.
+It has flavour.
 You’re welcome x)

 6. Things with coconut in them